icinganalysis/icinganalysis.github.io/content/basics/intermediate_merged_handbook.md

 an airfoil in a supercooled cloud.

 ![figure 2-6 redrawn.png](/images%2FFAA%20Handbook%20volume%201%2Ffigure%202-6%20redrawn.png)
 _Figure 2-6 redrawn.
-Public domain by Donald Cook._
+Public domain image by Donald Cook._

 Let S denote arc length measured along the airfoil surface.
 It is conventional to take S = 0 at the leading edge, and that is done here (although the reader should note